 Study time s a cornerstone program at Arts and Athletics, allowing students to work alongside peers and educators in a peaceful and supportive environment.

 These eighty-minute sessions help students to complete their assignments and constructively bridge the time between school and home—but the benefits don’t stop there.
-We view Homework Help as a space to maximize a child’s academic, intellectual, and personal growth.
+We view study time as a space to maximize a child’s academic, intellectual, and personal growth.

 Our educators are well-versed in Common Core standards and take immense care in reinforcing concepts learned during the school day.
 In a small group setting, children can look up from their textbooks to see a teacher offering guidance and encouragement, as well as nearby friends concentrating on the same problems.
 Such an intimate academic environment not only enables students to master their work but develop social-emotional skills, like leadership, self-confidence, communication, and responsibility.